U.S. imposes duties on structural steel from China, Mexico

 Commerce said it had found that imports of Canadian fabricated structural steel did not violate U.S. anti-dumping laws.

-Most Chinese steel products have largely been excluded from the U.S. market by prior Commerce Department anti-dumping duties and President Donald Trump’s 25 percent punitive tariffs.
+Most Chinese steel products have largely been excluded from the U.S. market by prior Commerce Department anti-dumping duties and President Donald Trump’s 25% punitive tariffs.
 The latest order seeks to prevent Chinese downstream structural steel assemblies from skirting those duties and entering the United States.

-Commerce found that one Chinese producer, Modern Heavy Industries (Taicang) Co Ltd, did not dump product into the United States, but it imposed dumping rates of 52% on Wison (Nanton) Heavy Industry Co Ltd and up to 141% on other Chinese fabricators.
+Commerce found that one Chinese producer, Modern Heavy Industries (Taicang) Co Ltd, did not dump product into the United States, but it imposed dumping rates of 52% on Wison (Nanton) Heavy Industry Co Ltd and 57.86% on Jinhuan Construction Group Co Ltd. It also assigned a preliminary dumping rate of 141% for all other Chinese fabricators.

+Wison (Nantong) Heavy Industry did immediately respond to a request for comment by Reuters.

+Reuters was unable to contact anyone at Jinhuan Construction who could comment on the duties.

-The department is scheduled to release final anti-dumping duties in its fabricated structural steel investigation on or about Jan.
+The Commerce Department is scheduled to release final anti-dumping duties in its fabricated structural steel investigation on or about Jan.
 24, 2020.
 The U.S. International Trade Commission needs to find that American steel fabricators suffered injury from Chinese and Mexican imports for the duties to be locked in place for a five-year period.

+Mexico’s Economy Ministry said the duties imposed on some Mexican structural steel are part of a “normal investigation ... when an industry feels it is being affected by imports that use unfair practices, such as dumping or subsidies.”

+The Economy Ministry said it would continue to support the affected Mexican firms.

 In 2018, U.S. imports of fabricated structural steel were valued at from $722.5 million from Canada, $897.5 million from China, and $622.4 million from Mexico, Commerce said.